terahertzgap/terahertzgap.github.io/content/posts/what-is-the-terahertz-gap/index.md

 One of my passions is keeping up with the latest breakthroughs in science and technology.

-It's also something I need to regularly do to stay competitive in my field of work as an engineer.
+It's also something I need to do regularly to stay competitive in my field of work as an engineer.

-Occasionally, I find myself in a Wikipedia rabbit hole, without knowing how I exactly got there.
+Every now and then, I find myself in a Wikipedia rabbit hole, without knowing how I exactly got there.

 With the thought of needing a new name in the back of my mind, I stumbled upon the page about the [terahertz gap][1].